manish662384/Tribute-Page/README.md

-This is a basic Front End Web page using HTML,CSS and Bootstrap.

 I have made a basic 'Tribute Page' project dedicated to 'Elon Musk'.
+This is a basic Front End Web page using HTML,CSS and Bootstrap for responsive layout which can viewed seamlessly across all platforms such as tab/mobile.

 User stories: